Connecting With Family Over the Holidays

 CONSIDER…

-If you have not declared a Client Advocate yet, you may want to bring this up in conversation as well.
+If you have not declared a Client Advocate or trusted contact yet, you may want to bring this up in conversation as well.

 Conversations about death or disability can sometimes be uncomfortable, however having these discussions early will help you feel reassured that your finances and affairs are in order and being managed according to your wishes.